AjayRajan05/VoiceOS/README.md

 - **Host** = your computer running VoiceOS (voice, safety, opening apps).
 - **Compute** = optional Docker workers for heavy tasks when Redis is running.
-- If Docker is off, VoiceOS still works — everything runs on your CPU.
+- If Docker is off, VoiceOS still works; everything runs on your CPU.

 ---